tvooo/thesis/Concepts.md

 The lifecycle of a computer program consists of different phases, the most relevant of which are described briefly in this section.

 Author-time
   ~ shall be the phase during which a program is written, read, understood, and edited.
-There is no canonical definition or common name for this class of activities around source code, which is we define *author time* as the time separate from run time in which a program author (e.g. a developer) deals directly with its code.
+There is no canonical definition or common name for this class of activities around source code, which is why I define *author-time* as the time separate from run-time in which a program author (e.g. a developer) deals directly with its code.
 An alternative name for author-time may be *edit-time*, *creation-time* \cite{getify} or *construction* \cite{mcconnell}.

 Compile-time
   ~ is the phase in which program code is translated (compiled) into native machine code or an intermediate representation (e.g. Java Bytecode in the case of the \ac{jvm}).
 This process generally consists of lexical analysis, parsing and code generation.